-Technology Textiles
+Textiles

-Students will learn fashion drawing, screen printing and other applied design techniques, pattern and fabric knowledge, how to use a sewing machine and a range of construction techniques.
-These will enable students to make high-quality products, using a design process to investigate real problems or opportunities and make creative textile solutions in response.
+Students will develop skills in fashion drawing, applied design techniques (e.g. screen-printing), pattern and fabric knowledge, how to use a sewing machine and a range of different construction techniques.
+Using a design process, they will create original textile products to meet real needs.

-Technology Wood
+Wood